Skip to Content

 The balustrades are the upright support on a balcony fence or wall.
 They can be short and ornamental.
 They can either be enclosed by walls, extend to the floor, be sloping in design, or have an airier and more open design.

-Balustrades can also at times work as space dividers in the event that you have a balcony with a much bigger space and you want to section it off so you can use the space for efficiently.
+Balustrades can also, at times, work as space dividers in the event that you have a balcony with a much bigger space and you want to section it off so you can use the space for efficiently.

 Types Of Balcony Materials

-Wood is a great material to make a balcony out of.
+Wood is a great material to make a structure out of.
 It has a natural texture that can make a balcony feel warm and cozy because of the natural textures that it can bring in.

 When picking out a wood material for your balcony, one thing to pay attention to is the Janka hardness rating.
 The higher the Janka rating, the denser and less porous the wood actually is.

 Denser woods will mean that you have a material that’s not only durable but also relatively weatherproof.
-You also need to remember that you need the wood to have enough structural integrity to support the extra weight brought in by your flooring for the balcony, if you’re ever thinking of adding one on.
+You also need to remember that you need the wood to have enough structural integrity to support the extra weight brought in by your flooring for the balcony if you’re ever thinking of adding one on.

 Make sure that you go for pressure-treated wood.
 Not only is this bound to stand up well against the elements, it is also bang for buck value for your money as it would mean that your wooden balcony will last you for about 15 years or so.